 For a general impression of how powerful a GPU is, we recommend checking out UserBenchmark.
 However, if you want to see some detailed, in-depth testing, there are multiple reliable sites such as GamersNexus, TrustedReviews, Tom’s Hardware, AnandTech, and a number of others.

 The Final Word

 And that’s the gist of it.
-Hopefully, this has helped shed some light on what CUDA cores actually are, what they do, and how important they are.
+Hopefully, this has helped shed some light on what CUDA cores actually are, what they do, and how significant they are.
 Most of all, we hope that we have helped dispel any misconceptions you may have had about the subject.

 Finally, if you’re considering getting a new GPU now, we suggest checking out this article featuring the best graphics cards currently available.